sshkolyk/laravel-queue-kafka/README.md

 #### Acknowledgement

-This library is inspired by [laravel-queue-rabbitmq](https://github.com/vyuldashev/laravel-queue-rabbitmq) by vyuldashev.
+This library is based on [laravel-queue-kafka](https://github.com/rapideinternet/laravel-queue-kafka) by rapideinternet.
-And the Kafka implementations by [Superbalist](https://github.com/Superbalist/php-pubsub-kafka) be sure to check those out.

 #### Contribution